debops/debops/docs/ansible/roles/debops.ferm/guides.rst

 .. topic:: Note

-    The :ref:`ferm__ref_type_dmz` rule template won't modify the source address of a forwarded packet.
-This means that the original source address can still be identified at the internal receiver, however the route leading back to the source address must traverse the gateway again in order to successfully establish the connection (SNAT).
+    The :ref:`ferm__ref_type_dmz` rule template won't modify the source address of a forwarded packet by default.
+This means that the original source address can still be identified at the internal receiver, however the route leading back to the source address must traverse the gateway again in order to successfully initiate connection tracking.

+    The optional ``snat_ip`` parameter can be used to configure source address translation (SNAT).

 .. _ferm__ref_guide_gateway_services: